Sonia2016/DataVisualizationProject3/README.md

 <img width="300" alt="piechart-1" src="https://cloud.githubusercontent.com/assets/19417775/21077930/4be1781e-bf21-11e6-9abd-3b2636d3f816.png">

-If you mouse over in each part of the pie chart it shows the corresponding information related to the study itself and percentage of mutation of the selected gene in that study
+If you click in each part of the pie chart it shows the corresponding information related to the selected study and percentage of mutation of the selected gene in that study and by double click you can reset the tooltip

 <img width="320" alt="piechart-2" src="https://cloud.githubusercontent.com/assets/19417775/21077953/3843c176-bf22-11e6-9074-66e7760f7a58.png">